Master of Arts in Teaching - Elementary Education

 • TED 680b (3) Clinical Experience in Teaching

-• Successful completion of program of study and student teaching
+• Successfully complete the program of study and student teaching

-• Successful evaluation of all required assessments (Proficiency in North Carolina Professional Teaching Standards and Proficiency in Dispositions) during the Spring and Fall semesters
+• Successfully evaluate of all required assessments (Proficiency in North Carolina Professional Teaching Standards and Proficiency in Dispositions) during the spring and fall semesters

 • Complete and submit Math and Reading Licensure Exams